shivansh023023/LLD_Assignment/SOLID/Ex9/README.md

 ## 2. Current behavior
 - `EvaluationPipeline.evaluate` directly instantiates concrete graders/checkers/writers with `new`
-- Prints a final summary line and “writes” a report
+- Prints a final summary line and “writes” a report.

 ## 3. What’s wrong (at least 5 issues)
 1. High-level pipeline depends on low-level concrete classes (hard-coded `new` everywhere).